Pathways to VCU | VCU, John Tyler, Reynolds

 e-Portfolio

 Most of our Pathways Program students participate in the e-Portfolio element of the program.
 Through the e-Portfolio assignment, students focus on reflective writing and documentation, undertake individual pursuits, create a personal website to use in interviews and applications, practice presentation skills, and receive a stipend.
-Check out the e-Portfolios of four of our current students here:
+Check out the e-Portfolios of four of our former students here:

 1. Noberto Garcia